 - Make your second trip back to FedEx

 Back to FedEx.
 But, this time you have a heavy and awkward box to lug in line with you.
 When you finally make it to the front, you ask them, “What’s the cheapest way to get this to Athens?”

 - Get hit with a rate you didn’t expect

 The sales rep tells you it’s going to be $43 to ship to your friend.
 Keep in mind that’s on top of the cost of their bike box ($25), the packing materials ($5), and all your time.
 That’s a total price of $73!
 You can’t believe it, but you pay it anyway.
 After all, you’ve already put a ton of effort to get this far into the process.

 You’ve shipped your bike, but you leave the store feeling frustrated.
 You think to yourself, “There’s got to be another way to ship a bike.”

 And there is: Roadie.
 No bike box, no waiting in line, no hassle.
-And the best part?
-It would only cost you $53 for the same delivery.
+And of course, if you have any questions about price, you can always get a quick estimate.